futuregrid/rain/doc/dev_shell.rst

 FG-Shell Development
 ********************

 In this section we explain how to develop a new module for the FutureGrid Shell.
-More infomation about the FutureGrid Shell can be found in :ref:shell
+More information about the FutureGrid Shell can be found in

+.. warning:: link to the Shell user manual

 Requirement
 ===========